techni-calzone/cercooffro/README.md

-# 🏠 Student Rental Aggregator
+# 🏠 CercoOffro - Student Rental Aggregator

 An AI-powered rental aggregation platform designed specifically for students in Italy, focusing on comprehensive housing search and recommendation features.